-A small but growing body of work has highlighted that the symptoms and management of PCOS may increase risk for eating disorder symptoms, even though there remains much to be studied.
-This is a (growing) collection of research findings relevant to PCOS and eating disorders (both in relation to each other, as well as independently).
+A small but growing body of work has highlighted that the symptoms and management of PMOS may increase risk for eating disorder symptoms, even though there remains much to be studied.
+This is a (growing) collection of research findings relevant to PMOS and eating disorders (both in relation to each other, as well as independently).
 We will aim to update this section regularly, but let us know if you have any recommendations to be added here!

 Lalonde-Bester, S., Malik, M., Masoumi, R., Ng, K., Sidhu, S., Ghosh, M., & Vine, D. (2024).
 Prevalence and Etiology of Eating Disorders in Polycystic Ovary Syndrome: A Scoping Review.
 Advances in nutrition (Bethesda, Md.), 15(4), 100193. https://doi.org/10.1016/j.advnut.2024.100193